-Run the build in Power troubleshooter by following steps below and let windows to check and fix the problem preventing windows shutdown properly.
+Run the build in Power troubleshooter by following the steps below and let windows to check and fix the problem preventing windows shutdown properly.

 - Press Windows + I to open settings

 - And finally, click on Run the Power troubleshooter

 Disable the Fast Startup feature

 This is another effective way to fix most of the startup and shutdown-related problems.
 Microsoft added a new fast startup feature to optimize the Windows startup time, but this feature has some disadvantages.
-And a number of users report disabling fast startup feature helps them to resolve Windows 10 startup and shutdown-related problems.
+And a number of users report disabling the fast startup feature helps them to resolve Windows 10 startup and shutdown-related problems.

 - On the left side menu, select Choose what the power buttons do.